-Audio power can also be turned on by pressing the AM/FM select control or the TAPE/CD select control.
+Audio power can also be turned on by pressing the AM/FM select control or the tape/CD select control.
+Audio power is turned off by using the volume/power control.

 Turn control to raise or lower volume.

 If the volume is set above a certain level and the ignition is turned off, the volume will come back on at a "nominal" listening level when the ignition switch is turned back on.